ToaJannox/pywolf/README.md

 - **Fortune Teller:** Each night, the Fortune Teller can choose one another player and discover it's role.
 - **Hunter:** Upon it's death, he choose a player to join him in death.
 - **Cupid:** During the first night, Cupid choose two player (he can choose himself), those two will be lovers.
 Upon one of the lover's death, the other will rejoin him in death.
+- **Witch:** Possess a healing potion and a poison vial.
+She can use each once per game.
+Each night while she still can use here healing potion, the victim will be revealed to her.
+She can decide to heal that victim or not.
+Each night she can also use here poison vial to kill someone she suspect

+## Game flow

+### 1st night
+- Roles are give